 Tailor Your Responses

-You are apt to get a lot of scripted questions in a phone interview, so try to answer each question in a way that is specific to that particular school or teaching position.
-Your goal should be to show how your set of skills and teaching philosophy will benefit the specific position.
-During the preparation stage, read up on the school/district to find out their goals, objectives, and mission.
+You are apt to get many scripted questions in a phone interview, so try to answer each question in a specific way to that particular school or teaching position.
+Your goal should be to show how your skills and teaching philosophy will benefit the specific position.
+Please read up on the school/district to determine their goals, objectives, and mission during the preparation stage.
 In the interview, you can have notes on the school in front of you to refer to when necessary.

 Personal Connection with the Interviewer